lanl/flecsolve/examples/heat_equation/README.md

 mesh and then uses the control policy object `cp` to save information about the mesh and initialize the vectors.

-    m.allocate(coloring.get(), geometry);
+    m.allocate(mesh::mpi_coloring(idef), geometry);

     cp.diffusivity = diffusivity.value();
     cp.initialize_vectors();
     cp.save_geometry(geometry, axis_extents);

 **Time Integration** The explicit time integration can be found in [explicit.cc](./explicit.cc).
-First the parameters for the time integrator are created:
+First the time integrator is created from its parameters:

-    rk23::parameters params("time-integrator",
-                            heat_op{cp.diffusivity},
-                            rk23::topo_work<>::get(u));
+    rk23::integrator ti(rk23::parameters(
+	    read_config("explicit.cfg", rk23::options("time-integrator")),
+		op::ref(F),
+		rk23::make_work(u)));

-The first parameters to `rk23::parameters` is the name of the section a config file that contains the runtime options for the integrator.
+The first parameter to `rk23::parameters` is the runtime settings for the integrator.
-The second parameters is the operator to use.
-The third parameter is an array of work vectors needed by `rk23`.  `rk23::topo_work` is a helper struct for automatically creating this workspace array given a template vector.
-The next couple of lines finalize the parameters and create the time integrator:
+These are given by reading a configuration file.
+In this example, `explicit.cfg` is the filename of the configuration file and `"time-integrator"` is the named section of the configuration file specifying the options for the integrator.
+The second parameter to `rk23::parameters` is a handle to the operator used for the time integrator.
+The last parameter is an array of work vectors needed by `rk23`.  `rk23::make_work` is a helper for automatically creating this workspace array given a template vector.

-    read_config("explicit.cfg", params);
-    rk23::integrator ti(std::move(params));

-The first line reads the dynamic options into the parameters from a config file, and the second line creates the integrator.
 Finally, the time integration loop uses $`u^k`$ and $`u^{k+1}`$ (called `u` and `unew`) to integrate the solution in time:

     auto dt = ti.get_current_dt();